 Here is an expansion, then; no contraction in that.
-Hence the Corinthians seem as though they were afraid of having too much gospel today lest they should not have enough left for tomorrow, and so they were narrow about it.
-Do not be extravagant; do not go too far; you have so much gospel today, you will not have enough for tomorrow.
-"Why, says the apostle, "you are not straitened in us, but you are straitened m your own bowels."
+Hence the Corinthians seem as though they were afraid of having too much gospel to day lest they should not have enough left for to-morrow, and so they were narrow about it.
+Do not be extravagant; do not go too far; you have so much gospel to-day, you will not have enough for to-morrow.
+"Why, says the apostle, "ye are not straitened in us, but ye are straitened in your own bowels."
 You did reign as kings, what have you come down for?
-We would to God that you did reign as kings, that we may reign with you, that you may come into the full amplitudes of the gospel, the dignity of the gospel, the glory of the gospel, and be spiritual kings and priests to God, reign over sin, and earth, and hell, and in the Savior's name defy the whole, and break them, as it were, to pieces, as the vessels of a potter, and move on toward your ultimate destiny, from strength to strength, till everyone in Zion shall appear before the Lord their God.
-These heavens, then, declare God's glory, and this expansion of the gospel shows his handiwork.
+We would to God that you did reign as kings, that we may reign with you, that you may come into the full amplitudes of the gospel, the dignity of the gospel, the glory of the gospel, and be spiritual kings and priests to God, reign over sin, and earth, and hell, and in the Saviour's name defy the whole, and break them, as it were, to pieces, as the vessels of a potter, and move on toward your ultimate destiny, from strength to strength, till every one in Zion shall appear before the Lord their God.
+These heavens, then, declare God's glory, and this expansion of the gospel showeth his handiwork.
 It so surpassed the comprehension of the first Christians, they thought it dangerous to go so far, and called Peter to account for going so far.
 Why, brother Peter, I understand you have been preaching to those dreadful people down there, those Gentiles.
 Yes, I have.
 Well, you have done very wrong.
 Very well; will you be quiet?
 Well, we will hear what you have to say; but we have got our condemnation ready.
 Yes, and I have got my explanation ready.
 Well, it strikes me we shall bring in our condemnation.
 It strikes me you had better hear my explanation.
-And so, they were quiet, and the explanation came in; and did they bring in a condemnation at the end of Peter's explanation?
-No, they brought in a glorification: "And they glorified God, and said, Then unto the Gentiles also God has granted repentance unto life."
+And so they were quiet, and the explanation came in; and did they bring in a condemnation at the end of Peter's explanation?
+No, they brought in a glorification: "And they glorified God, and said, Then unto the Gentiles also God hath granted repentance unto life."
 Who would have thought it? who would have thought it?
-And this opened their eves, and then they began to see that the gospel ran upon the promises of an everlasting covenant; not a natural but a supernatural covenant; confirmed by the Mediator's blood, intended for all nations, for millions, untold millions, to meet at the throne of God, and forever enjoy the wondrous consequences of what the dear Savior has achieved.
-Then the Psalmist goes on, "Day unto day utters speech."
+And this opened their eyes, and then they began to see that the gospel ran upon the promises of an everlasting covenant; not a natural but a supernatural covenant; confirmed by the Mediator's blood, intended for all nations, for millions, untold millions, to meet at the throne of God, and for ever enjoy the wondrous consequences of what the dear Saviour hath achieved.
+Then the Psalmist goes on, "Day unto day uttereth speech."
 How clear that is.
 Every heavenly day you have in your soul utters speech.
-Ah, when he shines upon you,
+Ah, when he shines upon you,-